 Derby has many Children's Centres across the city offering support in children's early life ages 0 -5 years.

-Children’s centres also work closely with other early years settings, offering training and support to ensure quality of childcare provision across the city.
+Children’s centres also work closely with other early years settings, offering training and support to improve childcare services.

 For more information about Derby's children’s centres, please contact Derby Family Information Service on 01332 640758 or visit the children's centre page.

 You will have been in contact with a health visitor at some point if you have had a child.
 They support all families with children from pregnancy to starting school.
 The health visiting teams are based in children’s centres or NHS health clinics.

-Your child's early years are a very important time for their physical, emotional, intellectual and social development.
+Your child's early years are a very important time for their physical, emotional, and social development.
 If you are worried there is a problem you should get advice straightaway.
 If your child is not yet at school or going to an early education setting, you can talk to your doctor or health visitor who will be able to give you advice.